-This unit provides a more advanced course in oceanography, focused on physical oceanography and chemical oceanography.
+This unit provides a more advanced course in oceanography, focused on geophysics, physical oceanography and chemical oceanography.
+It builds on the material presented in KSA205 Introduction to Oceanography.
 The physical oceanography part covers seawater properties, instruments and observing platforms, equations of motion, geostrophic circulation, Ekman layer theory and wind driven circulation, meridional overturning circulation, circulation of the Southern Ocean, and basics of ocean modelling.
 The chemical oceanography aspects will include the various mechanisms involved in the carbon cycle and biological pump, distribution of chemical properties in the global ocean, thermodynamic principles, nutrient and carbon cycling, air-sea gas exchange models, primary production and export production models, and biogeochemical tracers of circulation.

 |Unit name||Advanced Oceanography|

 |Available as student elective?||Yes|

 - Domestic students

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see Withdrawal dates explained for more information).

 Unit census dates currently displaying for 2016 are indicative and subject to change.
 Finalised census dates for 2016 will be available from the 1st October 2016.

 |Band||CSP Student Contribution||Full Fee Paying (domestic)||Field of Education|